United States History Certificate

-Learn 100% online at your own pace and advance your skills while teaching full-time.
+The 100% online courses allow you to learn at your own pace and advance your skills while teaching full-time.

-Start any of the individual courses anytime and take up to an entire year to complete each course online.
-There is no time limit on when you need to complete all the required/elective courses to earn your certificate.
+You can start an individual online course any time and take an entire year to complete.
+There is no time limit on when you need to complete all the courses to earn your certificate.

-FPU’s certificate courses take a deeper dive into literature-specific topics and emphasize time for teacher practice, engagement, and reflection.
+FPU’s certificate courses take a deeper dive into historic events and people.
+They also emphasize time for teacher practice, engagement and reflection.

-Course instructors at FPU are veteran teachers with classroom experience and advanced degrees who are instrumental in the development of engaging courses.
+FPU course instructors, veteran teachers with classroom experience and advanced degrees, are instrumental in the development of engaging courses.

-Professional development courses can help you earn certifications and salary increases.
-Depending on the school district, some even offer thousands of dollars per year for taking courses.
+Professional development courses can help you earn salary increases.
+Some school districts even offer thousands of dollars per year for taking courses.